-Optimize well performance with real-time analysis of well and reservoir data.
+Optimize well performance and reservoir management strategy.

 Located on the shelf of the North Caspian Sea, the expansive Yury Korchagin field features a thin oil rim of 10 to 15 m [33 to 49 ft] with an anticline trap, or dome, of impermeable rock overlying permeable reservoir rock.
 The oil pay is positioned beneath a significant gas cap and above an aquifer.
 In 2010, LUKOIL-Nizhnevolzhskneft began developing the complex field with a horizontal extended-reach drilling campaign of 23 wells from a single platform.